oliverpople/ReactReduxWeather/README.md

 > npm install
 > npm start
 ```
-You will also need to add your own API_KEY to src/actions/index.js.
+You will also need to add your own API_KEY to src/actions/index.js file.

 ### Getting API key

-Visit https://openweathermap.org/forecast5#name5 and register to generate your own 5 day / 3 hour forecast by City Name API.
+Visit https://openweathermap.org/forecast5#name5 and register to generate your own key for '5 day / 3 hour forecast by City Name'.